Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 *”Mmmmpf!”* The little silver-fur couldn’t be heard, under Daar’s bulk.
 The amused trilling around the room got louder.

 “S’what I thought.
 Anyhoo!”
-Daar did let him poke his head out, but kept a firm grip on his tiny friend. “‘Fer someone like Keeda, that shit weren’t fuckin’ *acceptable.* He coulda had any other woman any time he wanted---”
+Daar did let him poke his head out, but kept a firm grip on his tiny friend. “‘Fer someone like Keeda, that shit weren’t fuckin’ *acceptable.* He coulda had any other woman any time he wanted - ”

 Giggles, from under Daar’s chest, which he ignored.